Recipe Overview

 - 1 teaspoon kosher salt

-- ½ teaspoon coarse black pepper (more or less to taste)
+- ½ teaspoon coarse black pepper (or to taste)

 Instructions

-- After scrubbing and dicing potatoes, rinse under cold water.
-Soak diced potatoes in a bowl of cold water for at least 1 hour.
-Change water if it looks cloudy.5 cups diced (about ½ inch) red skin potatoes
+- Rinse the potatoes under cold water.
+Soak them in a bowl of cold water for at least 1 hour (or overnight).
+Change water if it looks cloudy.

 - When oven is preheated, drain potatoes and rinse with more cold water.
-Put potatoes on a clean lint-free towel and dry thoroughly.
-Return to a dry bowl.
+Put them on a clean lint-free towel and dry thoroughly.
+Dry the bowl and return the potatoes to the bowl.

 - Add oil, salt, and pepper.
-Toss the potatoes to coat – or use your hands!
-Don’t do this step until the oven is preheated.3 tablespoons extra virgin olive oil, 1 teaspoon kosher salt, ½ teaspoon coarse black pepper
+Toss the potatoes in the oil mixture until they're well-coated.
+(Don’t do this step until the oven is preheated.)3 tablespoons extra virgin olive oil, 1 teaspoon kosher salt, ½ teaspoon coarse black pepper

 Notes